 Professor Ben Willcox is characterising the immune response to cellular stress antigens, including targets recognised by gamma delta T cells, and targets for adaptive T cell recognition including phosphopeptides.

-Professor of Molecular Immunology, School of Cancer Sciences, College of Medical Sciences and Dentistry, University of Birmingham.
+Professor of Molecular Immunology, Institute of Immunology and Immunotherapy, College of Medical Sciences and Dentistry, University of Birmingham.

 Background and Research focus